scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 .. figure:: sim.png
    :align: center

-   An example of the robust stats simulator in Deepnote's hosted notebook environment :label:`sim`
+   An example of the robust stats simulator in Deepnote's hosted notebook environment.
+   A minimalist UI can lower the barrier-to-entry to robust statistics concepts. :label:`sim`

 Conclusion
 ----------